Lodisy12/aboutMe/README.md

-# <name of app>
+# aboutMe

-An Android application that displays a short bio about a person.
+An Android application that displays a short bio about me.

-Submitted by: <name>
+Submitted by: Joseph Lawter

-Time spent: <time>
+Time spent: 2 1/2 hours

 ## User Stories

 The following **required** functionality is complete:

-* [ ] Implement LinearLayout view group with nested ScrollView.
+* [X] Implement LinearLayout view group with nested ScrollView.
-* [ ] Create and use resources for dimensions, styles, colors, and font.
+* [X] Create and use resources for dimensions, styles, colors, and font.
-* [ ] Use data binding to improve efficiency.
+* [X] Use data binding to improve efficiency.
-* [ ] App displays a scrollable bio and displays a nickname when button is clicked.
+* [X] App displays a scrollable bio and displays a nickname when button is clicked.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] Only allow DONE button to be pressed when a string is entered into the bar
+* [X] Reset button allows user to change their nickname once its set

 ## Video Walkthrough